M&A employment law support: TUPE clauses in a business transfer agreement

 - Claims for unfair dismissal - in addition to claims relating to contested performance or misconduct exits, such claims could arise from allegations that the sole or principal reason for the dismissal is the TUPE transfer, which is prohibited by TUPE.

-- Claims for underpayment of holiday pay - calculating holiday pay correctly is notoriously difficult and subject to a body of complex case law, at both European and national level.
+- Claims for underpayment of holiday pay - calculating holiday pay correctly is notoriously difficult and complex EU rules on holiday pay have been kept following Brexit.

 - Claims for failure to make reasonable adjustments in relation to a transferring employee’s disability - this risk could arise even though the buyer has only just become the employer.